What happens when you seek friends outside of Facebook? Here’s a funny story.

 Tom wanted to find new friends in the real world, the world that exists outside of Facebook, so he left his office to search for them.

-He also showed a photo of his sweet niece to a lot of people, without considering whether they had any interest of seeing a photo of someone they don’t know.
+He also showed a photo of his boss to a lot of people, without considering whether they had any interest of seeing a photo of someone they didn’t know.

-Tom also said “wow” and complimented people on their looks, hairdo or clothes, even though he didn’t like them, and didn’t like what they wore.
-He didn’t tell them what he really thought about them, so that they feel he liked them.
+Tom also said “wow” many times, and complimented people on their looks, hairdo and clothes.
+He did so even though he didn’t like them, and didn’t like what they wore.
+He just wanted people to like him.

-Next, Tom walked through various streets, while contemplating in a loud voice about the meaning of life, and giving advice to people on the street, many of them complete strangers.
+Tom continues walking, passing through various streets, while contemplating in a loud voice about the meaning of life, and giving advice to people on the street, many of them complete strangers.

-He also shared with everyone on the street how he felt, what he liked and what he didn’t like, and what he intended to do today and tomorrow, without stopping to think if they cared about this at all.
+He also shared with everyone on the street how he felt, what he liked and what he didn’t like.
+He spoke about what he intended to do today and tomorrow, without stopping to think if the people cared about this at all.

 Tom talked with people, whom he never met and didn’t know who they were.
 This actually, was not a real conversation, but some kind meaningless words and syllables, such as “wow”, “oh”, “good”, “great” and “that’s right”.